-GM produced exactly zero 1983 model year Corvettes, but mid-year the first all-new Corvette in 15 years debuted to much acclaim.
-This modern interpretation featured a lift-up rear window, one-piece lift-off top, and a forward-opening clamshell hood.
+GM produced exactly zero 1983 model-year Corvettes, but by mid-year, the first all-new Corvette in 15 years debuted to much acclaim.
+This modern interpretation featured a lift-up rear window, a one-piece lift-off top, and a forward-opening clamshell hood.
 The ’84 model grew two inches in width but was smaller everywhere else to improve handling.
 Also new was a birdcage uniframe construction with fully welded, galvanized steel.

 In 1986, Corvette resurrected the convertible and showed a mid-engined, low-to-the-ground Corvette Indy concept car with scissor-hinged doors, a glass-in cockpit, a high back, and a bubble canopy that flowed into a rounded nose.

-During the late ’80s, most of the changes to Corvette were largely technological in nature, and it earned a reputation as a trendsetter in the Chevy lineup for new, advanced technology.
+During the late ’80s, most of the changes to the Corvette were largely technical in nature, and it earned a reputation as a trendsetter in the Chevy lineup for new, advanced technology.

 Corvette Design Engineering History in the 80s